pensjonatus/flash-fiction/blog/make-my-stand.md

 ---
-title: 'Make My Stand'
+title: Make My Stand
 date: '2012-03-15'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Listen up," Sarge was crouching with his back against the wall, the team were